A deep learning approach to clustering visual arts: Results

 \subsection{Clustering the overall data}

-Figures \ref{fig:t-sne} and \ref{fig:soa-comparison} show the clustering performance of the proposed method over the entire dataset by varying the number of clusters $k$.
+Figures \ref{fig:t-sne}--\ref{fig:soa_comparison_it} show the clustering performance of the proposed method over the entire dataset by varying the number of clusters $k$.
 Note that, to avoid redundancies, the figures also show the results obtained with other methods, which will be discussed in Sect.~5.3.
 We varied $k$ between 2 and 10, which is the grouping suggested by the ten different genres to which the artworks in the dataset belong.
-Observing the two-dimensional visualization given by t-SNE, it can be seen that in all cases {\sf DELIUS} is able to create well separated clusters.
-This is quantitatively confirmed by the silhouette coefficient, whose value is always close to 1, and by the Calinski-Harabasz index, which has very high values for all partitions.
+Observing the two-dimensional visualization given by t-SNE, it can be seen that in all cases {\sf DELIUS} is able to create well-separated clusters (Fig.~\ref{fig:t-sne}).
+To assess whether the method finds well-separated clusters even when a different reduction technique is used, we also experimented with UMAP instead of t-SNE, which provided even better concentrated clusters (see Fig.~\ref{fig:umap}).
+These results are quantitatively confirmed by the silhouette coefficient, whose value is always close to 1, and by the Calinski-Harabasz index, which has very high values for all partitions (Fig.~\ref{fig:soa_comparison_uns}).

+As regards clustering accuracy and normalized mutual information, {\sf DELIUS} obtained unsatisfactory results if we consider the eight historical classes into which the dataset was divided (Fig.~\ref{fig:soa_comparison_style}).
+In particular, the accuracy of the model was $0.28 \pm 0.01$ at the $95\%$ confidence level, slightly higher than the top second accuracy of $0.25 \pm 0.01$ obtained by {\sf AE+$k$-means}.
+In all cases, $NMI$ shows lower results than $ACC$.
+However, significantly higher results were obtained when considering the genre ground truth (Fig.~\ref{fig:soa_comparison_genre}).
+In fact, although the clustering accuracy by genre does not exceed 50\% ($0.47 \pm 0.01$ at the $95\%$ confidence level, higher than the top second accuracy of $0.43 \pm 0.01$ obtained by {\sf AE+$k$-means}), it should be noted that in a classic supervised setting this would be a 10-class classification problem.
+Again, $NMI$ behaves worse than $ACC$, although better than the previous evaluation based on style.
+These results suggest that the model tends to look at content rather than stylistic features to group paintings.